 Plantar warts may feel like you have pebbles in your shoe.
 Plantar warts tend to look like thick, scaly skin and closely resemble calluses.
 You can differentiate plantar warts from calluses by pinching them: A wart hurts; a callus doesn’t.

 Your podiatrist at Alliance Foot & Ankle Specialists diagnoses your warts based on their appearance.
 If the wart looks suspicious, your podiatrist performs a biopsy to rule out cancer.

 Warts are not dangerous, but they are contagious.
 Without treatment, warts take weeks to months to resolve in children and longer in adults.

 Plantar warts usually don’t respond to over-the-counter treatments because the pressure of walking on your feet forces the wart to grow inward, not outward, making them difficult to treat topically.
 Your podiatrist may remove your plantar warts using one of the following methods:

 If you have a wart or other growths on your skin, have them evaluated as soon as possible by a podiatrist at Alliance Foot & Ankle Specialists.
-Call today or use the online booking form.
+Call today.